AlexSafatli/AlexSafatli.github.io/index.md

 Furthermore, operating systems, embedded systems, and language development are areas that I wish to pursue further.

-At work, I currently focus my efforts on system modelling and feature implementation in the backend of a web application.
+From work, I have experience in system modelling and backend development of web applications.

-*[MCS]: Master of Computer Science
 *[DRY]: Don't Repeat Yourself
 *[KISS]: Keep It Simple Stupid